meowmeowahr/KevinbotV3-KiCAD/docs/Contributing.md

 # Contributing

-Thank you for your interest in contributing to Kevinbot P2 Board! ❤️
+Thank you for your interest in contributing to Kevinbot Core! ❤️
 Your contributions, whether in code, documentation, or ideas, help the project grow.
 Please take a moment to review this guide to make the process easier for everyone.

 ## Ways to Support the Project